liebke/mechanician/README.md

 **Daring Mechanician** consists of the following packages:

 * [mechanician](https://github.com/liebke/mechanician/tree/main/packages/mechanician): the core package for building and running **Tool Augmented Generative AI** (TAG AI) programs.
-* [mechanician-openai](https://github.com/liebke/mechanician/tree/main/packages/mechanician_openai): provides connectors to the *OpenAI Chat API* and the *OpenAI Assistants API*.
+* [mechanician-openai](https://github.com/liebke/mechanician/tree/main/packages/mechanician_openai): provides *AIConnector* classes for connecting to the *OpenAI Chat API* and the *OpenAI Assistants API*.
-* [mechanician-arangodb](https://github.com/liebke/mechanician/tree/main/packages/mechanician_arangodb): provides tools for interacting with the [ArangoDB](https://arangodb.com) graph database.
+* [mechanician-arangodb](https://github.com/liebke/mechanician/tree/main/packages/mechanician_arangodb): provides an *AITools* class for interacting with the [ArangoDB](https://arangodb.com) graph database.

-In the future, it will include packages for interacting with different LLM APIs and systems.

-You will need to install *mechanician-openai* in order to run any of the example projects.
+The roadmap includes more *AIConnectors* for connecting to different LLM APIs, and more AITools for interacting with different systems.

+### Example Projects

+To run the example projects, you'll need to install *mechanician-openai* to connect to an OpenAI GPT, and you will need an OpenAI API Key.

 You can install it using pip: